askui/idb-mcp/README.md

 This project is based on the Facebook IDB CLI (`fb-idb`).
 See the GitHub repository ([`facebook/idb`](https://github.com/facebook/idb)) and the Python package ([`fb-idb` on PyPI](https://pypi.org/project/fb-idb/)).

-Welcome! 🚀 This repo helps you automate iOS simulators quickly and reliably, via MCP or directly in Python.

 ## What it is

-- **MCP server**: Exposes a set of iOS automation tools (list/select device, screenshot, tap, swipe, type, etc.) over MCP transports (HTTP or SSE) using `fastmcp`.
+- **MCP server**: Exposes a set of iOS automation tools (list/select device, screenshot, tap, swipe, type, etc.) over MCP transports (HTTP, SSE or stdio) using `fastmcp`.
 - **Python module**: Import to manage and control iOS simulators programmatically.

 ## Table of contents